Hreflang Attributes: A Comprehensive Guide for Multilingual SEO

 You can also use x-default for language-neutral pages or fallback pages.
 This tells search engines to show this version to users when no other language version is appropriate.

 Each page should include a self-referential hreflang tag.
 This tag points to the page itself and tells search engines that this page is the correct version for the specified language and region.
+This is crucial because it confirms the page's own targeting and helps search engines understand its place within the hreflang network.

 Omitting self-referential tags can confuse search engines and negatively impact your SEO.
 It ensures search engines understand the language and region targeting of each page.